Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 If you run a small local business, like a coffee shop or deli, you probably don’t need customer service software just yet.

-#1 – Zendesk Review — The Best For Omnichannel Support
+#1 – Freshdesk Review — The Best For Most

 Lots of customer service solutions come with tools for ticketing, but none are better than Freshdesk.